Contact Lindsey@caseconsultantsinternational.com for virtual attendance information.

 Join us Thursday evening at 5:15-6:00pm for a public reception and networking session followed at 6pm with a discussion of sustainable buildings in the southeast.
 Keynote speakers Lord Aeck & Sargent present highlights from their portfolio of regional LEED and Living Building projects.
 Thursday evening’s public lecture is free, (donations accepted), and all community members are invited to attend.

 All those attending Friday's program are also reserved for Thursday's evening program.
-Registration for those attending only Thursday's event will be announced at a later date, depending on availability.
+Registration for those attending only Thursday's event will be announced at a later date, with in-person attendance dependent on availability.

 Joe Greco, AIA, LEED AP, NCARB